LoanpyDataHub/ronataswestoldturkic/docs/mkloanpy.rst

    The ROC curve shows how the relative number of true positives (y-axis) increases, as the relative number of false positives (x-axis) increases.
-   The optimal cut-off point is at 700 false positives per word, which yields 569 correct reconstructions out of 813 (i.e. 70%).
-The AUC is just above 0.7, which `is considered acceptable
+   The optimal cut-off point is at 7000 false positives per word, which yields 569 correct reconstructions out of 813 (i.e. 70%).
+The AUC is above 0.9, which `is considered outstanding
    <https://www.sciencedirect.com/science/article/pii/S1556086415306043>`_.

 What happened under the hood: